 Both times the main characters drive to the old mission, the wide shots show them driving on the right side of the road.
 However, all shots inside the car show them driving on the left side of the road.
+This is because the US 101 - where filming took place - near San Juan Bautista is split, with two lanes in each direction, by a grove of Eucalyptus trees.
+The film shows only one of the road's directions, giving the appearance that Scottie and Madeleine are driving on the wrong side of the road.

 As Madeleine leaves the florist in her Jaguar, Scottie follows her in his 1956 DeSoto, with license number HAF 376.
 However, 54 minutes into the movie, he follows her again, but the camera car, a similar DeSoto, with Scottie at the wheel, passes the HAF 376 licensed DeSoto which is erroneously parked at the curb.